ADVANTICS/documentation/charge-controllers/evcc_noise_developments.md

 avoid occasionally filtering out valid measurements.

 Because the data acquisition was made in a controlled environment, we are actually able to correlate each measurement not just with whether or not it was under noisy conditions.
-But also what we actually *expected* in those measurements.
+But also with what we actually *expected* in those measurements.
 Here we see we obtained a false positive rate of 2.4%.
 It's not 0%, but it is already pretty damn good.
 What will happen for those 2.4% that will get ignored is that we will most likely receive another measurement update shortly after, with hopefully a slightly